Jump to the content of the page

 • Rubber compounds for use in tires – the elongation and tensile strength of tire rubber is tested for quality control purposes to avoid tire failures such as tread separation and blowouts.

-Common standards for tensile testing
+general standards for testing tensile strength

 ASTM and ISO are two common standards for materials testing.
 These are some of most frequently used standards for tensile testing: